Lupo family: Etymology

+History

+In 1539, in advance of Henry VIII's marriage to Anne of Cleves, the king instructed his chief minister, Thomas Cromwell, to improve the standard of music at the English royal court.
+Cromwell used an agent in Venice to recruit musicians from northern Italy.
+The first group included five brothers of the Bassano family, who were regarded among the leading wind players in Venice.
+Within a month, the agent had also recruited six viol players, including Ambrose, Alexandro, and Romano of Milan, Alberto and Vincenzo of Venice, and Juan Maria of Cremona.
+They had arrived in London by 1 November 1540.
+Ambrose, Alexandro, and Romano of Milan have been identified by some music historians as brothers of Sephardic Jewish origin, descended from families who had left the Iberian Peninsula around the time of the Spanish Inquisition.
+Jews had been legally excluded from England since the medieval period, making the status of such musicians dependent on their identity as foreign court servants and, in some cases, converts or assimilated Christians.

-Ambrose, son of Baptist from "Castello maiori" and "Busto in Normandy, in the republic of Malan", arrived from Venice in November 1540.
-On 26 April 1542 "ambrosin(o) de myllano" witnessed the will of former court musician John Anthony whose name is ultimately recorded in the probate records as "Anthonii Moyses".
+On 26 April 1542 "ambrosin(o) de myllano" witnessed the will of former court musician John Anthony whose name is recorded in the probate records as "Anthonii Moyses".
 Two days later, Ambrose's name is recorded as "Ambrosius deolmaleyex" in the probate records, an apparent attempt by an English clerk to render the Jewish name "de Olmaliach" or "de Almaliach" ("Almaliach" being a form of the Sephardic name "Elmaleh").

 Documents of State Archive in Venice are giving now evidence that Ambrose was appointed as player of violone "sonadore de lironj (or de lirinj)" at the Scuola Grande of San Marco in Venice from 1542 to 1549.
-The members of the group he belonged were all from the Lombardy region (Brescia and Salò), and they included:
+The members of the group he belonged were all from Brescia and Salò in the region of Lombardy.
+They included: